textX/textX/docs/tutorials/robot.md

 do we have and what are their relationships and constraints.
 In the following paragraph a short analysis is done.
 Important concepts are emphasized.

-In this case we want an imperative language that should define robot movement on the imaginary grid.
+In this case we want an imperative language that should define `robot` movement on the imaginary grid.
 Robot should `move` in four base `direction`.
 We will call these directions `up, down, left` and `right` (you could use north, south, west and east if you like).
 Additionally, we shall have a robot coordinate given in x, y `position`.
-For simplicity our robot can move in discrete `steps`.
+For simplicity, our robot can move in discrete `steps`.
 In each movement robot can move by 1 or more steps but in the same direction.
 Coordinate is given as a pair of integer numbers.
 Robot will have an `initial position`.
 If not given explicitly it is assumed that position is `(0, 0)`.

 So, lets build a simple robot language.